iampatrickbrinksma/SFS-LWC-Components/README.md

 In order to allow the user to prime files related to a record, use the `recordFilePrimer` LWC, create the object specific `Quick Action` and add it to the `Mobile & Lightning Actions` section on the `Page Layout` which is assigned to the profile of the mobile user.

-To filter out files based on the file extension and/or file size, update the `filePrimerConfig.js` to reflect the appropriate filter.
+To filter out files based on the file extension and/or file size, update the `FILEPRIMER_CONFIG` values in `filePrimerConfig.js` to reflect the appropriate filter.

 ## Important
 * This component has not been thoroughly tested - especially not on Android! - and it is recommended to test it using a variety of files, file sizes and connectivity scenarios